-As announced on 28 March 2017, Tesco PLC has agreed with the FCA (under its statutory powers) to establish a compensation scheme for certain shareholders and bondholders to be administered by KPMG.
+As announced on 28 March 2017, Tesco PLC agreed with the FCA (under its statutory powers) to establish a compensation scheme for certain shareholders and bondholders to be administered by KPMG.

-The Tesco Scheme compensates:
+The Tesco Scheme compensated:

 - Net purchasers of certain Tesco listed bonds between 29 August 2014 to 19 September 2014, (both dates inclusive) (a list of the relevant bonds can be found here).
-If someone purchased more bonds than they sold during the period 29 August to 19 September 2014 they will be a net purchaser.
+If someone purchased more bonds than they sold during the period 29 August to 19 September 2014 they were a net purchaser.